Zomato co-founder Gunjan Patidar resigns as online delivery firm battles high-profile exits

 Gunjan Patidar, the co-founder of India’s online food delivery platform Zomato, resigned on Monday after being associated with the company for more than a decade.

--Zomato Ltd said on Monday Gunjan Patidar, the company's co-founder and chief technical officer, had resigned after more than a decade with the Indian food delivery firm.
+Zomato Ltd said on Monday, that Gunjan Patidar, the company's co-founder and chief technical officer, has resigned after more than a decade with the Indian food delivery firm.

 Patidar was also the Chief Technical Officer who was responsible for building the core tech systems of the company.
 His departure comes amid high-profile exits from the company in the last few months.